 But somehow, as my first Thanksgiving abroad (i.e. a Thanksgiving that doesn’t feel like real Thanksgiving) approaches, I find only thankfulness, not sadness, in my heart.
 Maybe even more so than usual.

 In every circumstance.
 Always.
 I recently decided to consecrate the next two months to God, and when I asked Him what I should do with this time, He said, “I want it to be marked by thanksgiving and praise.”
-I was thinking more along the lines of things I should learn, sacrifice, change ,or even suffer, but the beauty and wisdom of this instruction immediately struck me:
+I was thinking more along the lines of sacrificing, learning, changing ,or even suffering, but the beauty and wisdom of this instruction immediately struck me.

 It’s not even about me; it’s about Him.